 This potential includes:

-Administrative tasks are streamlined, freeing healthcare professionals to focus more on patient care
+- Administrative tasks streamlined, freeing healthcare professionals to focus more on patient care

-FWAE is more effectively managed, potentially saving hundreds of billions in healthcare costs
+- FWAE more effectively managed, potentially saving hundreds of billions in healthcare costs

 For healthcare providers, insurers, and policymakers, AI offers a real opportunity to build a more efficient, effective, and patient-centred healthcare system for everyone.